 TLDR; how is information created?

-The things we experience through direct experience, interaction, or observation become information with which we navigate future experiences.
+For individuals, the events we experience through direct experience, interaction, or observation become information with which we navigate future experiences.
+For groups and institutions, it’s a bit more complicated.

 Scientists make progress by using the scientific method, a process of checking conclusions against nature.
 After observing something, a scientist tries to explain what has been seen.